Basic Youth Armor Requirements

 Neck: minimum of medium (8 to 10 oz.) leather is required to cover the neck, larynx and cervical vertebra.
 This item is called a “gorget.”
 Close cell foam padding under the leather is recommended.

-Torso: must be covered by medium weight shirt, tunic, bodice, etc. Kidney, sternum and xiphoid protection made of rigid material is required.
-As females mature, they must also have adequate breast protection, e.g. quilted material tunic, light leather or equivalent.
+Body: must be covered by medium weight shirt, tunic, bodice, etc. Kidney, sternum and xiphoid protection made of rigid material is required.
 Shoulder protection is recommended but not required.

 Elbow joint: minimum of hard leather, metal, or plastic over soft (closed cell foam) protection.